 After 3 and 1/2 years in Amsterdam, we thought our time in Europe was over but we visited Dublin for our six year wedding anniversary and fell in love with the warmth and wit of the Irish.
 Coincidentally, a few months later, Bell found a post-doctoral position at Trinity College in Dublin and was hired to work on the largest ageing study ever conducted on the Emerald Island.
 So we decided to move there instead of returning to the US.
 During that time, I also worked for Trinity College and Ireland’s largest newspaper, the Irish Independent.

-Despite setting up homes in various cities, we’ve both essentially been semi-nomadic for pretty much our entire 11 year marriage.
+We’ve now lived in 7 cities on 3 continents during our 12 year marriage.
+And in each new city, we’ve used it as an opportunity to explore the region and beyond.
 It’s been a wild ride and after all this time, we still can’t kick our addiction to traveling.
 Follow Wanderlust Marriage for valuable advice that will help you get the best experiences on your travels!

 Contact email@example.com for all enquiries and happy travels!